farblos/yet-another-teensy-makefile/README.md

     -Os -flto -fno-fat-lto-objects --specs=nano.specs
 ```

-If you directly modify the YAT makefile, ensure to keep the type
+Regardless whether you directly modify the YAT makefile or
+whether you include it from a project-specific one, ensure to
-("immediate" or "deferred") of the makefile variables that you
+keep the type ("immediate" or "deferred") of the makefile
-modify unchanged.
-As a rule of thumb, all variables related to
+variables that you modify or define unchanged.
+As a rule of
-files, directories, and paths should be defined as immediate
+thumb, all variables related to files, directories, and paths
+should be defined as immediate variables (`:=`), while all
-variables (`:=`), while all variables related to compiler flags,
+variables related to compiler flags, etc. should be defined as
-etc. should be defined as deferred variables (`=`, `?=`).
+deferred variables (`=`, `?=`).

 ### Targets